agarmu/website/src/pages/posts/01-polynomials.md

 ### Local Setup

-In order to prepare for writing Haskell code, I would recommend downloading it via `GHCup`, as documented [here](https://www.haskell.org/downloads/) on the Haskell website.
-I would also recommend some sort of development environment;
+To prepare for writing Haskell code, I would recommend downloading it via `GHCup`, as documented [here](https://www.haskell.org/downloads/) on the Haskell website.
+I would also recommend some kind of development environment;
 [Visual Studio Code](https://code.visualstudio.com/) with the Haskell plugin is probably fine.
 You can then download the
 [Replit project](https://replit.com/@agarmu/CASStarter#app) I created as a